juand-r/EMNLP-2019/README.md

 ## Entities and NER

+[An Attentive Fine-Grained Entity Typing Model with Latent Type Representation]

+:boom: [ner and pos when nothing is capitalized]

 [Hierarchically-Refined Label Attention Network for Sequence Labeling]

 [Feature-Dependent Confusion Matrices for Low-Resource NER Labeling with Noisy Labels](https://www.aclweb.org/anthology/D19-1362.pdf)